 I find in going through what I have written that I haven't said much about our professors.
 Presidency College has always had its quota of legendary academic mentors like Taraknath Sen in English.
-I believe (though since my physics ended at the undergraduate stage I might be totally wrong) that the most eminent academic who taught us in those days was Amal Raychaudhury, who did seminal work in relativity.
+I believe (though my physics ended at the undergraduate stage I might be totally wrong) that the most eminent academic who taught us in those days was Amal Raychaudhury, who did seminal work in relativity.
 I was sorry to read in the newspapers last year that he had not survived the extremely hot Calcutta summer of 2005 and had passed away from heat stroke.
-I remember AKR also in the physics lab, where he would never get up from his chair.
+I remember A.K.R. also in the lab, where he would never get up from his chair.
 (There is a story in one of George Gamow's books that theoretical physicists can cause instruments to malfunction just by looking at them-I believe the story was about Wolfgang Pauli-so AKR might have been trying to save our experiments!)
 However, he could give us perfectly precise directions on how to resolve our problems without having to get up from his chair.
+I was also fortunate in coming to know some eminent professors from other departments, probably through the debating society, including Dipak Banerjee and Amiya Bagchi from Economics, Amal Mukhopadhyay from Political Science and Mihir Chowdhury from Chemistry (who had also taught us).